ClinicalTrials.Veeva

 Description:

-The ID condition will receive the same content as the other groups but with two additional virtual workshop sessions.
+The ID condition receives the same education and self-regulation content as the other groups, but with additional activities designed to strengthen (i) parents' PA-support identity and (ii) the family's shared PA social identity.
 Session 1 involves only the parent(s) and focuses on parental support identity.
-The content is based on the behaviour change principles of self-identity theory that should lead to increases in self-identity.97-100 This session's activities include: 1) bringing awareness to the concept of identity and being a role model, 2) an activity on finding the meaning and value of parental support of child PA, 3) an activity on setting prioritization rules around parental support for child PA in comparison to other parenting responsibilities and values (brainstormed), 4) developing an affirmation for parental support self-talk, and 5) planning ways to visually demonstrate the parental support identity for self-categorization (e.g., on social media, pictures in frames101)
+The content is based on the behaviour change principles of self-identity theory that should lead to increases in self-identity.
+This session's activities include: 1) bringing awareness to the concept of identity and being a role model, 2) an activity on finding the meaning and value of parental support of child PA, 3) an activity on setting prioritization rules around parental support for child PA in comparison to other parenting responsibilities and values (brainstormed), 4) developing an affirmation for parental support self-talk, and 5) planning ways to visually demonstrate the parental support identity for self-categorization (e.g., on social media, pictures in frames).

 Treatment: